 Congratulations to Olivia Strickland who recently received the Silver Certificate from US Figure Skating.
 These certificates are given to high school seniors who have continued to skate, test and compete in high school in addition to maintaining an exemplary academic effort.
 Olivia was presented her certificate at a recent school assembly.
 She attends The Ellis School and the certificate was presented by the Upper School Director, Lauren Laschon.

-A recent article about Ana & Ben competing at the 2019 US Figure Skating Championships appeared in the Pittsburgh Post-Gazette:
+An article about Ana & Ben competing at the 2019 US Figure Skating Championships appeared in the Pittsburgh Post-Gazette:

 Congratulations to Ana Lestina & Ben McLemore on their North American Series Assignment from USFS.
 They will be competing with other Novice Teams from the US and Canada at Skate Milwaukee from July 11-15, 2018.